 I paint using equal measures of freedom and colour, exploring and celebrating the textures and relationships between paper, water, ink and paint.
-I love photographing these pieces and the finished works are actually photographs, rather than the paintings.
+The finished works are photographs, rather than the paintings.
 The paintings are part of the journey, the canvas I guess.
-But making a photograph of the painting allows me to capture specific detail, and draw out the pieces I really love.
+Making a photograph of the painting, allows me to capture specific details, and draw out the pieces I really love, creating landscapes and setting a scene.

 These landscapes could be oceans or galaxies, islands or constellations.
 I adopt the role of an explorer; seeking, finding, discovering.
-One painting contains a thousand universes, multiple land forms, alternative worlds and incredible colour and texture.
+One painting contains a thousand universes, multiple land forms, alternative worlds and almost ethereal colour and texture.

-Each image is Limited Edition, printed on Archival Fine Art paper as Giclee prints 16x24", 24 x36" or as Alumalux prints 38x60" - purchase here
+Each image has a Limited Edition of 25, printed on Archival Fine Art paper as Giclee prints 16x24", 24 x36" or as Alumalux prints 38x60"

 I am Rach.
 A kiwi girl, who loves art and colour.
 I see beauty everywhere around me, especially in people and in the tiny parts of the world that are often overlooked.
 I am inspired by people, music, lyrics, poetry and the colour turquoise.
 I make images that are about more than the thing photographed.
 An image needs to be felt in my opinion.
 I can go a little overboard with metaphors.

 I love whisky, (the smoky, campfire kind) my music playlists almost always feature Coldplay, Mumford and Sons, Dustin Tebbutt, The National, Little May, Banks and Bon Iver.
 I'm a bit of an Alt Pop/Indie girl I guess.
 But if you play some dirty hip-hop on a dance floor, I'll be all over that in a flash.
-When I was little I wanted to grow up to be a mermaid, but since I couldn't, I settled for being a diver, dancer, writer, artist, gymnast... all simultaneously.
-A friend told me once that, we are all of our ages all at once.
+When I was little I wanted to grow up to be a mermaid, but since I couldn't, I aimed for being a diver, dancer, writer, artist and gymnast- I did a few of these things.
+A friend told me once that we are all of our ages all at once.
 So the little girl that was a diver, still lives in me and comes out from time to time, as does the dancer.
 Maybe we never grow old, maybe we just create and collect more versions of ourselves and they are all built on the foundation of our truest self.
 The self that believes that we can be anything, that we are infinite consciousness, pure potentiality.

 I would not be who I am today without Evie.
 Evie is my daughter, she was a Super Power Baby.
 She was not made for this world but for somewhere more beautiful.
 I see her in the stars and in the lyrics to Yellow by Coldplay.
 She is all around me and in everything I do.
 The marks of her presence are forever on my skin.
 I am reminded of her in all things yellow and I wear something yellow every day to keep her close.